Al-Hakim bi-Amr Allah: Foreign affairs

 Hakim confronted numerous difficulties and uprisings during his relatively long reign.
 While he did not lose any important territories in North Africa, the Ismaili communities there were attacked by Sunni fighters led by their influential Maliki jurists.
 Relations between the Fatimids and the Qarmatians also remained hostile.
 On the other hand, Hakim's Syrian policy was successful as he managed to extend Fatimid hegemony to the emirate of Aleppo.

 Al-Hakim upheld diplomatic relations between the Fatimid Empire and many different countries.
-Skillful diplomacy was needed in establishing friendly, or at least neutral relations with the Byzantine Empire, which had expansionary goals in the early 11th century.
+Skillful diplomacy was needed in establishing friendly, or at least neutral relations with the Byzantine Empire, which had irredentist goals in the early 11th century.

 The geographically farthest-reaching diplomatic mission of al-Hakim was to Song dynasty China.
 The Fatimid Egyptian sea captain known as Domiyat traveled to a Buddhist pilgrimage site in Shandong in AD 1008.
 It was on this mission that he sought to present to the Chinese emperor Zhenzong of Song gifts from his ruling Caliph, al-Hakim.
 This reestablished diplomatic relations between Egypt and China that had been lost during the collapse of the Tang dynasty in 907.